MENU

 ~ Yasushi Inoue (1907-1991)

-~ Michizo Tachihara (1914-1939)
+~Tachihara Michizo (1914-1939)

 Before and during World War II, Shinichiro Nakamura often visited the Bear House and Tatsuo Hori’s 1412 Villa in Old Karuizawa with his literary friends.
 After World War II, it was his longtime custom to spend summers at various rental villas.
 As a writer of the postwar generation, he engaged in vigorous writing activities, focusing on novels and literary criticism.
 He is also known for his friendship with Takehiko Fukunaga and Shuichi Kato.
 His major works include “Under the Shadow of Death,” “Kumo no Yukirai,” “Rai Sanyo and His Times,” “Four Seasons” tetralogy, and “Kimura Kenkado’s Salon.
 His works depicting Karuizawa include “The Four Seasons” and “Tale of Fire Mountain.
 Former director of the Karuizawa Kogen Bunko.